Black Stone Cherry – Kentucky

 Label: InsideOut / Release date: 29th April 2016

-My first encounter with Long Distance Calling was back in 2011, when the guest appearance from Armoured Saint / ex-Anthrax singer John Bush was what attracted my attention.
-Luckily the self-titled album showed that there was so much more interesting about this band and before reviewing the album I just had to dig into bands back-catalogue.
+My first encounter with Long Distance Calling was back in 2011, when the guest appearance from Armoured Saint/ex-Anthrax singer John Bush was what attracted my attention.
+Luckily, the self-titled album showed that there was so much more interesting about this band and before reviewing the album I just had to dig into the band’s back catalogue.

 To be fair, he is given some amazing songs to work with, so that makes his job easier, but his performance on the likes of “Plans” and “Rewind” is simply breathtaking.

-TRIPS consist of nine songs, but there is a special edition out there, which features additional two songs and those are most certainly worth owning.
-The quality of those songs got me thinking of Steven Wilson “leftover” album 4 1/2, which with its quality matches just about anything on the regular releases.
-Same goes for the bonus tracks on TRIPS.
+TRIPS consists of nine songs, but there is a special edition out there which features an additional two songs and those are most certainly worth owning.
+The quality of those songs got me thinking of Steven Wilson’s “leftover” album 4 1/2, which with its quality matches just about anything on the regular releases.
+The same goes for the bonus tracks on TRIPS.

-Defining Long Distace Calling by genres was always pointless and even more so in 2016.
-Fortunately they are not one of those bands, which dip into loads of genres for diversity’s sake.
-Long Distance Calling’s ventures into the known and the unknown feel natural and entirely crucial for songs themselves.
-Flawless production and interesting arrangements further strengthen the ever-present gorgeous atmosphere regardless if it’s a piano-driven song or riff parade like “Trauma”.
+Defining Long Distance Calling by genres was always pointless and even more so in 2016.
+Fortunately, they are not one of those bands which dip into loads of genres for diversity’s sake.
+Long Distance Calling’s ventures into the known and the unknown feel natural and entirely crucial for the songs themselves.
+Flawless production and interesting arrangements further strengthen the ever-present gorgeous atmosphere, regardless if it’s a piano-driven song or a riff parade like “Trauma”.

 Nothing on TRIPS feels enforced or out of place.
-Despite its complexity it feels easy to digest, yet deep and detailed so that you can find something new and interesting every time you give a spin.
-Most importantly it feels genuine and passionate.
+Despite its complexity, it feels easy to digest, yet deep and detailed so that you can find something new and interesting every time you give it a spin.
+Most importantly, it feels genuine and passionate.

-TRIPS is a sound of a highly competent and creative band, aware of its qualities and potential.
-I love feeling of being certain that an album will make it on my Top 10 Albums Of The Year list already in April.
+TRIPS is the sound of a highly competent and creative band, aware of its qualities and potential.
+I love the feeling of being certain that an album will make it on my Top 10 Albums Of The Year list already in April.